z-pulley/cugos/obm/install_notes/mapserver_rendering_workshop.rst

 **Assumptions**
 ________________
-This tutorial is meant for all but written in a way that might be biased.
 I'm working on Linux Ubuntu with the terminal text editor VIM.
 Therefore my text editing and directory commands might confuse you.
-Hopefully the directions give enough context that you can ignore the way I'm doing things and edit the text files and move through directories in your normal way.
+Hopefully the directions give enough context that you can ignore my way and go about business your normal way.
 Though I do recommend learning VIM or emacs because they make text editing super duper fun and prepare you to work remotely!

 **Toolbox**
 ______________